Can a Wolf Bark like a Dog? – (Wolf Bark VS Dog Bark)

 Their territory marking includes peeing on rocks, trees, or any other big object, and the aim behind it is to leave their scent behind and mark their territory.
 They do this behavior to show others that this area has been occupied.

 Not only urination, but a wolf uses its scat to mark its territory and to communicate with other wolves.

 Like other animals, wolves communicate using pheromones.
 These are the chemicals they release in the air to convey different messages, such as availability for mating.

 The wolf uses different forms of body postures to communicate.
 Their body language includes dominance, submissiveness, grief, happiness, and excitement.
 Likewise, their dominant body language includes standing tall and wagging tails.

 Most people question whether a wolf can bark like a dog.
 And the truth is that both belong to the Canidae family and can bark.
 But there is a difference between a dog bark and a wolf bark.

 Wolf bark to communicate with other wolves, while a dog bark to show emotions, depending on the situation.
 Even there is a notable difference between their tone and pitch.

-Moreover, wolves not only howl or bark to communicate.
+Think of wolves, they not only howl or bark to communicate, but also use scent communication and physical signals such as submission.
 But also use other sounds, including whimpering, yipping, growling, snarling, and whining, for communication.

 With this, they also use non-vocal behaviors for communication.
-For more details, check out the video below.
+For more details on how wolves hunt and communicate, check out the video below.